Posts

 Top-down, there was nothing wrong with the previous week for dieting.
 But the truth is I have been ill.
 There is a horrible bug going around now.

-• Pass the wine, Petunia.
+• Pass the wine, Waiter/

 I’ve had a successful week.
 I travelled to Zug and Paris, and managed to stay on the diet.
 I flew to Zurich, got the train to Zug and after 2 days got the train to Paris.
 I returned on the Eurostar on Thursday night.
 Here are the statistics.
 There were no scales at the hotels, so no weight measurements.